Surface . . .

 Even if he didn’t see it emotionally right away, he sure as hell saw it physically when they went to wake her up.

 “Look.
 I know you’ll make her life hell when you suspect something, and you two are pretty brilliant.
-If you can figure out how to get that machine running, at least longer without him, she’ll be better off.
+If you can figure out how to get that machine running, at least longer without his life force, she’ll be better off.
 Trust me.”

 She went to fetch the darts, but Sans was already there, taking his out.
 “So let me get this straight.”
-Sans returned right away to where he’d been.
+Sans returned right away to where he’d been, taking his turn.
 “Human goes down, murders to save everyone.”
 Bulls eye.
 “Puts it all on the line to finish that grueling task in three days.”
 Bulls eye.
-“And clearly a guy who knew she wouldn’t get the happy ever after, is way more concerned about what he can get from Frisk?”
+“And clearly a guy who knew she wouldn’t get the happy ever after, is way more concerned about something ‘unspeakable’?”
 Bulls eye.
 “Papyrus, let’s go check out this machine.”

 “It’s advanced, but we’ve dealt with more advanced.”
 Papyrus looked around the top.
 “Screwdriver?”